-Here’s the thing though: sometimes it’s okay if your child plays instead of sleeps.
-Yes, I worry he’ll feel tired the next morning.
-Or he might be entering a defiant stage and testing boundaries.
-In an ideal world, our kids will sleep exactly when we tell them to.
+Here’s the thing though: sometimes it’s okay if your toddler takes her time falling asleep.
+Yes, I worry my kids will feel tired the next morning, or wonder if they’re entering a defiant stage and testing boundaries.
+In an ideal world, our kids would sleep exactly when we tell them to.

 But it doesn’t always work that way.
-Sometimes we’re too excited about the happenings of the day to fall asleep.
-Or we need to talk to process our thoughts.
-Maybe we ran around too much in the afternoon and our bodies feel wired.
+Sometimes they’re too excited about the happenings of the day to fall asleep, or they need to talk to process their thoughts.
+Maybe they ran around too much in the afternoon and their bodies feel wired.

-The reassuring advice I’ve learned is that it’ll be okay.
-See if your child will fall asleep after a while.
-Don’t go into battle mode because she decided to sing instead of falling straight to sleep.
+I tell myself it’ll be okay—this won’t matter in five years.
+See if your toddler will fall asleep after a while.
+Don’t go into battle mode because she decided to sing instead of fall straight to sleep.

 More than likely, she’ll go to sleep.
 She might do so later than you intended.
 She may even fall asleep on the floor clutching the bear she snatched from the shelves.
-But at least she fell asleep, even if she had to play to get there.
+But at least she fell asleep, even if it sometimes takes a while to get there.

-Get more tips on helping your child sleep:
+Get more tips on helping your toddler sleep: